crdschurch/crds-maestro/README.md

 ### Install node.js >= 5.0.0
 This is environment specific, please visit [https://nodejs.org/en/](https://nodejs.org/en/) for instructions on installing on your operating system.

+### Windows Only
+Install Visual C++ build tools with your visual studio install and install the windows 10 SDK

 ## Up and running
 1. Clone the project to your local machine: `git clone https://github.com/crdschurch/crds-maestro.git`